wolffsiemssen/json_risk/docs/params.md

 - Curves
 - Surfaces

+A Parameter set stores the parameters above along with scenarios.
+Parameters and scenarios are described in this document.

 ## Parameter Field definitions

+### Fields for all parameter types
+The `tags` field is supported by all parameter types and is used for matching scenarios with params.
+It is an Array of strings.

 ### Scalars

 Fields:

-- type (JSON string, purely informative)
+- type (string, SHOULD be "scalar")
-- value (JSON number or, in the context of vector pricing, JSON array of numbers.)

-Regular example:
+- value (`Number`)

+Example:

         {
-                type: "FX",
+                type: "scalar",
-                value: [1.038]
+                value: 1.038
         }

-Vector pricing example with three scenarios:

-        {
-                type: "FX",
-                value: [1.038, 1.045, 0.9934]
-        }

 ### Curves

 Fields:

-- type (JSON string, purely informative)
+- type (``String``, SHOULD be "yield")
-- times (JSON array of numbers) Note: If times are not provided, but optional days, dates or labels are provided, times are reconstructed from days (preferrably), dates (if days are not given) or labels (if neither times, days ot dates are given)
+- times (array of `Number`s) Note: If times are not provided, but optional days, dates or labels are provided, times are reconstructed from days (preferrably), dates (if days are not given) or labels (if neither times, days ot dates are given)
-- dfs (discount factors, JSON array of numbers) Note: If discount factors are not provided, but optional zero coupon rates are, then discount factors are calculated from zero coupon rates
+- dfs (discount factors, array of `Number`s) Note: If discount factors are not provided, but optional zero coupon rates are, then discount factors are calculated from zero coupon rates

 Optional:

-- days (JSON array of integers)
+- days (array of integers)
-- dates (JSON array of `Date`, first date must correspond to valuation date)
+- dates (array of `Date`, first date must correspond to valuation date)
-- labels (JSON array of `Period string` values)
+- labels (array of `Period string` values)
-- zcs (zero coupon rates, JSON array of number)
+- zcs (zero coupon rates, array of `Number`)
+- intp (`String`, must be "linear\_zc" for linear interpolation on zero coupon rates, "linear\_rt" for raw interpolation, or "linear\_df" for linear interpolation on discount factors, or "bessel" or "hermite", both referring to Bessel-Hermite cubic spline interpolation.
+Linear on discounts is the default.
+All these options are case insensitive.)
+- compounding (`String`, must be "a" or "annual" for annual compounding, or "c" or "continuous" for continuous compounding, all case insensitive.)
+- short\_end\_flat (`Boolean` flag indicating if extrapolation on the short end should be flat on zero rates instead of being implied by the interpolation method, defaults to true.
+When interpolation is linear on discounts or raw, extrapolation is always flat. )
+- long\_end\_flat (`Boolean` flag indicating if extrapolation on the long end should be flat on zero rates instead of being implied by the interpolation method, defaults to true.
+When interpolation is linear on discounts or raw, extrapolation is always flat.)

-_All arrays must be sorted by times in ascending order_
+_Axis arrays must be sorted by times in ascending order_

 Example with times and discount factors:

         {
                 type: "yield",
-                days: [1, 2, 10],
+                times: [1.0, 2.0, 10.0],
                 dfs: [1.0003, 0.99994, 0.9992]

         }